harvard-edtech/caccl-deploy/README.md

 - create and manage the deployment configuration for containerized web apps
 - provision, deploy and release updates to those apps on ECS/Fargate

-An "app" is considered to be a Nodejs/React app that has been packaged as a Docker image.
+An "app" is assumed to be an application that has been packaged as a Docker image.
+Currently only Nodejs/React is supported (Django coming soon!).
 Once deployed, the AWS resources dedicated to the app will consist of:
 - an Application Load Balancer
 - an ECS Fargate Service
 - an ECS Fargate Task with (in most cases) two containers: